 But alongside her bona fides with the climate movement, James also has garnered support with the Democratic party establishment.
 With a campaign war chest of more than $1 million, she was the top fundraiser in the four-way primary race and had the endorsement of Gov. Andrew Cuomo.
 Her opponents tried to paint her as too close to the party establishment, but she was able to capture more than 40 percent of the vote.
 Cuomo bested his primary challenger, actor-turned-progressive activist Cynthia Nixon, by more than 30 points.

-How she would handle the Exxon investigation is also unclear.
-James' office did not immediately answer a request for comment on her position on the Exxon case.
-Neither she nor her opponents were pressed on the issue during the campaign, although James' closest rival, law professor Zephyr Teachout, pledged to continue the case at one of the candidates' debates.
+How she would handle the Exxon case is also unclear.
+James’ office did not immediately answer a request for comment on her position on the case.
+Neither she nor her opponents were pressed on the issue during the campaign, although James’ closest rival, law professor Zephyr Teachout, pledged to continue the case at one of the candidates’ debates.

 James drew harsh criticism from her opponents during the campaign when she told The New York Times that it was “critically important” that she “not be known as the ‘Sheriff on Wall Street,'” a moniker that former New York Attorney General and Gov. Eliot Spitzer had embraced.
 Wall Street firms have been urging lawmakers to weaken New York’s tough shareholder protection law, the Martin Act, which is an important weapon in the state’s securities fraud case against Exxon.

 New York launched its probe of Exxon in 2015 under then-Attorney General Eric Schneiderman.
 After Schneiderman resigned earlier this year in a sexual harassment scandal, acting Attorney General Barbara Underwood pushed forward with the investigation, and in October filed a lawsuit.